Alpha-Cluster Model, Charge Symmetry of Nuclear Force and Single Particle Bound State Potential in Symmetrical Nuclei: LPPR OBTAIND IN ALPHA-CLUSTER MODEL

+Another important finding proving the $\alpha$-cluster representation is that the nuclear radius for a stable and a beta-stable nucleus is defined by the number of the $\alpha$-clusters rather than by the total number of the nucleons.
+The simplest formula for nuclear radius is as follows \cite{25,26}

-where $R_\alpha=R_{\rm^4He}$ ($R_{\rm^4He}$=1.71 fm \cite{30}) for the nuclei with Z=2 and 5$\le Z,Z_1\le$ 10.
+where $R_\alpha=R_{\rm^4He}$ ($R_{\rm^4He}$=1.71 fm \cite{31}) for the nuclei with Z=2 and 5$\le Z,Z_1\le$ 10.
+For the nuclei $\rm^6Li$ and $\rm^8Be$ the Coulomb repulsion prevents the dense packing.
 For the nuclei with $Z,Z_1>24$ $R_\alpha=$1.595 fm.
-To widen the number of nuclei to be described to the ones with $N\ge Z,Z_1$ the model was developed to the representation of nucleus as a core (liquid $\alpha$-cluster drop with dissolved $nn$-pairs in it) and a molecule of a few $\alpha$-clusters on its surface \cite{26,27}.
-The notion of a nuclear molecule on the surface of a core was developed in \cite{31}.
-The number of the molecule's $\alpha$-clusters is obtained from analysis of the nuclear binding energy.
-So for the nuclei with $10<Z,Z_1\le24$ in (8) the radius $R,R_1$ is defined by the sum of the volumes of the surface molecule, presumably the nucleus $^{20}$Ne and $^{23}$Na (in case of $Z_1$ nuclei one excess neutron is glued to the single $np$-pair), and of the growing core consisting of the $\alpha$-clusters of the radius $R_\alpha=$1.595 fm \cite{26}.
+To widen the number of nuclei to be described, not restricted with the nuclei of $\beta$-stability, the model was developed to the representation of nucleus as a core (a liquid $\alpha$-cluster drop with dissolved $nn$-pairs in it) and a molecule of a few $\alpha$-clusters on its surface \cite{27,28}.
+The notion of a nuclear molecule on the surface of a core was developed in \cite{32}.
+The number of $\alpha$-clusters of the molecule is obtained from analysis of the nuclear binding energy.
+Thus for the nuclei with $10<Z,Z_1\le24$ the radius $R,R_1$ is defined by the sum of the volumes of the surface molecule, presumably the nucleus $^{20}$Ne and $^{23}$Na (in case of $Z_1$ nuclei one excess neutron is glued to the single $np$-pair), and of the growing core consisting of the $\alpha$-clusters of the radius $R_\alpha=$1.595 fm \cite{27}.
 The surface tension seems to be responsible for existence of core.
-It was shown that for the most stable nuclei the specific density of the core binding energy $\rho$ is an approximately constant value $\rho=2.55\rm MeV/fm^3$ at the number of the surface molecule $\alpha$-clusters equal to three (three and a half with one excess neutron in case of odd $Z_1$ nuclei).
-This provides an explanation of the particular number of excess neutrons in stable nuclei \cite{27}.
-In the nuclei with smaller amount of excess neutrons the core is smaller (the molecule is bigger), because the number of neutrons provides the $\rho$ (a little bit less than the saturated value) for a smaller number of $\alpha$-clusters.
-This theory allows one to calculate the radii for the nuclei with $N\ge Z$ from analysis of the binding energy \cite{26}.
-It explains the phenomena of a slight grow of the radii of the isotopes of one $Z,Z_1$ with decreasing $A,A_1$.
-The obvious success of the model in describing binding energies and radii of the nuclei proves the validity of the EPN condition and its consequence (6).
+It was shown that for the most stable nuclei with $Z,Z_1 \ge 24$ the specific density of the core binding energy $\rho$ is an approximately constant value $\rho \approx 2.5$ $\rm MeV/fm^3$ at the number of the surface molecule $\alpha$-clusters equal to three (three and a half with one excess neutron in case of odd $Z_1$ nuclei).
+This provides an explanation of the particular number of excess neutrons in stable nuclei \cite{27,28}.
+In the nuclei with smaller amount of excess neutrons the core is smaller (the molecule is bigger), because the number of $nn$- pairs provides the $\rho$ (less than the saturated value) for a smaller number of $\alpha$-clusters.
+This theory allows one to calculate the radii for the nuclei with $N\ge Z$ from analysis of the binding energy \cite{27}.
+It explains the phenomenon of a slight increase of radii of the isotopes of one $Z,Z_1$ with decreasing $A,A_1$.
+The obvious success of the model in describing binding energies and radii of the nuclei proves the validity of the EPN condition.